 The PCE adapts to changes across the application environment by updating the Illumination view and automatically recalculating policy to ensure consistent and continuous protection.

-The VEN is a lightweight agent deployed in a workload (a.k.a. operating system) on a networking device.
+The VEN is a lightweight agent deployed in a workload (a.k.a. operating system) or on a networking device.
 The operating system (e.g., Linux, Windows) could be running on bare-metal servers, virtual machines on any hypervisor, or container platforms in a private data center or any public cloud.

 The VEN is in continuous contact with the Illumio PCE to provide up-to-date workload context across the application environment.